Transient fault handling

 Network conditions between the client and the server may be variable, especially when communication crosses the Internet.
 Even in on-premises locations, very heavy traffic loads may slow communication and cause intermittent connection failures.

-Transient faults can have a huge impact on the perceived availability of an application, even if it has been thoroughly tested under all foreseeable circumstances.
+Transient faults can have a huge effect on the perceived availability of an application, even if it has been thoroughly tested under all foreseeable circumstances.
 To ensure that cloud-hosted applications operate reliably, they must be able to respond to the following challenges:

 The application must be able to detect faults when they occur, and determine if these faults are likely to be transient, more long-lasting, or are terminal failures.
 Different resources are likely to return different responses when a fault occurs, and these responses may also vary depending on the context of the operation; for example, the response for an error when reading from storage may be different from response for an error when writing to storage.
 Many resources and services have well-documented transient failure contracts.
 However, where such information is not available, it may be difficult to discover the nature of the fault and whether it is likely to be transient.